-3.7.3 Communication and Networking Riser (CNR) Slots
+3.7.3 Communication and Networking Riser (CNR) Slot

-These connectors support specially designed network, audio, or modem riser cards.
+This connector supports specially designed network, audio, or modem riser cards.
 Main processing is done through software and controlled by the motherboard's system chipset.
 This provides upgradeable network, audio, and/or modem solutions at an incredibly low cost.